pimbrouwers/Danom/src/Danom.MinimalApi/README.md

 Danom.MinimalApi is a library that provides a set of utilities to help integrate the [Danom](../../README.md) library with common tasks in ASP.NET Core Minimal API applications.

+## Key Features

+- Extension methods for converting `Option<T>` and `Result<T, TError>` types to `IResult` responses.
+- Support for both standard and typed results in Minimal APIs.

+## Design Goals

+- Simplify the handling of optional and result-based data in Minimal APIs.
+- Provide a clean and intuitive API for developers familiar with Danom and ASP.NET Core.

 ## Getting Started

 Install the [Danom.MinimalApi](https://www.nuget.org/packages/Danom.MinimalApi/) NuGet package: